paul-edwardrobertson/gitworkshop/README.md

 # 4. .gitignore

 You can create .gitignore file to to tell git which files should not be commited.
+This file MUST be in the root directory of your project.

     1. touch .gitignore
         Create .gitignore file